anthonyhuang07/blog.anthonyhuang.net/_posts/2024-05-08-woss-ib-year1-guide.md

 - [Andy Masley](https://www.youtube.com/@AndyMasley) (Old Syllabus but this is the channel I used 99% of the year, actually the GOAT)
 - [Chris Doner](https://www.youtube.com/@donerphysics) (New Syllabus, I personally didn't watch his videos but I know classmates raved about him)

-There are three IB Physics teachers - Mr. Paterson, Mr. O'Meara and Ms. Janssen.
+There are two IB Physics teachers - Mr. Paterson and Ms. Janssen.
 Mr. Paterson is the most controversial one, and I had him first semester, and we'll talk about him.

 #### Mr. Paterson